nextcloud/collectives/docs/content/usage/_index.md

 alwaysopen = true
 +++

-## 🐾 Add your comrades to the collective

-Members can be managed in the [Circle App](https://apps.nextcloud.com/apps/circles)

-If your nextcloud instance is configured to allow groups in circles you can even add entire groups to your collectives.

 ## 🌱 Bring life to your collective

 Create pages and share the knowledge that really matters.